Jae Kingi-Cross

+Jae Monique Kingi-Cross (née Kingi; 20 January 1976) is a New Zealand-born Australian former basketball player and coach.
+She played for the Detroit Shock, Houston Comets, Phoenix Mercury, and San Antonio Silver Stars of the Women's National Basketball Association (WNBA).
+Kingi-Cross was the first player of Māori descent to be selected in the WNBA draft.

+Professional career

-In the domestic Women's National Basketball League (WNBL) Kingi-Cross played 192 games for the Australian Institute of Sport and the Adelaide Lightning.
+In the domestic Women's National Basketball League (WNBL), Kingi-Cross played 192 games for the Australian Institute of Sport and the Adelaide Lightning.
 Kingi-Cross was also twice named to the WNBL All-Star Five, in seasons 2000/01 and 2001/02.